-Follow in the footsteps of Bill and Ted, get inside of the phone booth, and journey back to the 1990s.
-This decade was all that and a bag of chips, bringing us popular retro toys like the Furby and Easy-Bake Oven.
-It was also primetime for a crazy little collector’s craze known as Beanie Babies.
+Be like Bill and Ted, get inside of the phone booth, and journey back to the 90s!
+This decade was all that and a bag of chips, bringing us popular retro toys like the Furby, Easy-Bake Oven, and a ton of Beanie Babies.

 The list of the most popular toys in the 90s includes: